Preston Prison is a men’s prison in Preston, Lancashire.

 There are personal and social development courses on topics such as substance misuse and recovery, victim awareness and restorative justice (where offenders may meet the victims of their crime).

-Some Preston Prison residents may qualify for release on temporary licence.
+Some Preston Prison prisoners may qualify for release on temporary licence.
 This can be used to gain work experience in the local community and prepare for release.
-Residents can apply for this within the prison.
+Prisoners can apply for this within the prison.